CppIndia-UserGroup/CppIndia-UserGroup.github.io/conference/2023/networking.md

 ## Platform

-[Discord](https://discord.gg/Wz42tX5){:target="_blank"} is our networking platform for CppIndiaCon 2021.
-Please join the server in advance and familirize yourself.
+[Discord](https://discord.gg/Wz42tX5){:target="_blank"} is our networking platform for CppIndiaCon 2023.
+Please join the server in advance and familiarize yourself.

 During this conference, you will see several text channels and voice/video/screen sharing tables.